skoropadas/semantic-release-telegram-bot/README.md

 In this example:

--   A failure messages from all branches will be sent to `PrivateChatId` chat, also the messages changed to `Oops!`
+-   Failure messages from all branches will be sent to `PrivateChatId` chat, also the messages changed to `Oops!`
 -   Success messages from `rc` branches will be sent to `PrivateChatId` chat
 -   Only a success message from `release` branches will be sent to `PublicChatId` chat
 -   All success messages changed to `Here is the new release!`